Amsterdam/design-system/README.md

 We aim to create libraries for, or support otherwise, Figma, CSS, React, React Native, Salesforce, and Mendix.

-## Current state

-We have made progress with foundations such as a grid and typography.
-Additionally, around 20 (MVP) components are available, first focusing on creating a homepage.
-We will continue to develop components and write documentation to help more teams benefit and process feedback on our offering.

 ## Related resources

 [A Storybook portal](https://amsterdam.github.io/design-system/) demonstrates our components and documentation.